 The White Tower

 The White Tower is probably the most iconic landmark of Thessaloniki.
-Ottomans built the tower in the early 16th century as a replacement of an old Byzantine fortification.
-This way, they could strengthen the city’s harbor.
+Ottomans built the tower in the early 16th century as a replacement for an old Byzantine fortification.
+This way, they could strengthen the city’s harbour.

 Currently, you can visit a museum and exhibition inside the tower.
 You can as well climb it to the top to get a nice view of the city.

 The Aristotelous Square is the main square of Thessaloniki.
 You can enjoy a very eclectic view from there, as it combines elements from Byzantine and Western architecture.
 In addition, it is right in front of the sea, so you can even spot Mount Olympus when the sky is clear.

 Major social and political events take place in the square.
 Locals attend large rallies and political debates here.
 They also organize their festivals, carnivals and Christmas celebrations in Aristotelous Square.

 It is an important tourist attraction but also attracts many young locals because the square has many cafes and bars.